qlik-oss/qlik-api-ts/README.md

 > **Warning**
 > This package is experimental and will likely change and break until the version number 1.0.0 is released.

-Javascript library for consuming Qlik API's

-Connect to Qlik's rest and qix API from your Javascript/Typescript application with fully typed API's.
+Library used for connecting to Qlik API's.
+Supports both rest and qix api.